AbhijitJowhari/Clickbait_generator/README.md

 ## ***A walk-through***

 * **Run.py:** This is the main python file responsible for putting together all of the stuff and running my language model.
-Just clone my repo and run the terminal in the API folder.
-Pass the following argument:  "python run.py"

 * **app.py:** This is repsonsible for the API of my model.
-This also provides my model a very rudimentary frontend which is designed using some basic Stremalit scripts.
+This also provides my model a very rudimentary frontend which is designed using some basic Streamlit scripts.

 * **Clickbait_generator.py:** This is the heart of my model.
 This puts togeather all the files (like weights.sav,seed.sav etc.) and returns a randomly generated clickbait when queried using the API.